YoteZip/LinuxCrackingBible/README.md

     - `Microsoft.Xbox.Services.dll`
   - You can check if your game is on this [partial list](<DRM/Xbox Live/list_of_xbox_live_games.md>), but it's a modern DRM so the list may become outdated

+**Custom DRM:**
+  - Very rarely, developers try to roll their own custom DRM.
+This type of DRM is inherently impossible to generically detect/defeat, as it can be implemented in any number of ways
+  - Luckily, they are usually not very good at it.
+Anyone with half a brain can create a crack for this DRM in most cases.
+These requirements are unfortunate for you and I, the brainless
+  - Checking the game's cs.rin thread will likely reveal a crack made by someone in the community for any games that have custom DRM

 If you are still puzzled on what DRM your game is using, reading the posts in its dedicated cs.rin thread is probably your best bet.

 # **6. DRM stripping guides**